 Capital One Venture / Spark Miles statement redemption

-Why did I book this flight using my Capital One Spark Miles card earning 2x (of lesser value points) when my Amex Biz Gold would have earned 4x or when either my Chase Sapphire Reserve or American Express would have earned 3x or 4x points?
+Why did I book this flight using my Capital One Venture Rewards Credit Card earning 2x (of lesser value points) when my American Express Gold Card would have earned 4x or when either my Chase Sapphire Reserve or American Express would have earned 3x or 4x points?

-I typically book plane tickets with my Chase Sapphire Reserve because it has a more solid trip delay and trip insurance even if my Amex Business Gold earns 4x.
-However, I had Capital One Miles to burn and in order to use the statement credit feature, I’d obviously need to book the flight on my Capital One Spark Miles card.
+I typically book plane tickets with my Chase Sapphire Reserve Card because it has a more solid trip delay and trip insurance even if my Amex Gold earns 4x.
+These travel credit cards are better in most aspects but I had Capital One Miles to burn, and in order to use the statement credit feature, I’d obviously need to book the flight on my Capital One card.

 Is it better to transfer Capital One miles or use the statement credit?